shehreendheda/katacoda-scenarios/logsparse/step1.md

    ![New Pipeline](/sdheda/scenarios/logsparse/assets/newpipelinenew.png)

-7. Find the pipeline you created in the Pipelines list.
-Create a new processor in that pipeline.
+7. Click the pipeline you created in the Pipelines list and **Add Processor** to the pipeline.

    For **Select the processor type**, choose `Grok Parser`